-The Local Government Association (LGA) Constitution allows member authorities with common characteristics to form groupings of authorities to express a sectional interest.
+The LGA Constitution allows member authorities with common characteristics to form groupings of authorities to express a sectional interest.

 It is open to any 10 or more full member authorities with common features, interests or concerns, to form a Special Interest Group (SIG), Under exceptional circumstances, the LGA Leadership Board may agree to the establishment of SIGs for smaller groups of authorities.